enkidevs/curriculum/go/intro/introduction/README.md

 name: Introduction

-description: Learn how Go was made and how to install it on your machine
+description: What is Go and your first program.

 insights:
   - what-is-go